If there are links that you think should be listed please let me know. No guarantees on inclusion!

 Cycling UK offer the “FillthatHole” service that works out the appropriate local authority and sends on the report.
 This service is also available as an app for your phone to allow instant reporting of problems whilst you are out and about on your bike.

 For a general reporting system see FixMyStreet which collects the reported information and then routes it to the appropriate council – website and phone app.
+Recently Derbyshire County Council have decided to refuse to accept reports of problems from the FixMyStreet app (and probably the FillThatHole app) thereby forcing people to use their home grown online form (see below).
+Not a good decision to encourage the public to report problems.

 Within Derby City boundaries all highway maintenance issues as they may affect cyclists (e.g. potholes, inadequate/failed lighting, hedge cutting) can be reported by filling in the details on the form here.